MajorZiploc/tooling_notes/art/blender/notes.md

-Quick and Dirty - best for if you plan to paint straight in blender smart UV unwrap -- Object Mode: select all meshs -> Edit Mode: deselect then select all -> U -> smart UV unwrap UV -> Average Islands Scale
+Quick and Dirty - best for if you plan to paint straight in blender smart UV unwrap -- Object Mode: select all meshs -> Edit Mode: deselect then select all -> U -> smart UV unwrap good starting point:
+  Rotation Method: Axis-aligned (Horizontally)
+  Margin Method: Scaled
+  Margin: 0.002
+Optional: -- try without, if get weird results during flats, then try this UV -> Average Islands Scale
   Pack Islands
     ensure each island has enough padding around it so that flats dont spill over on different islands and ensure you align faces horizontally or vertically good starting point:
     Rotation Method: Axis-aligned (Horizontally)
     Margin Method: Scaled
-  Margin: 0.001
+    Margin: 0.002

 ### Texture painting